Anal cancer is a rare type of cancer that affects the very end of the large bowel.

 Diagnosing anal cancer

 Your GP will usually ask about your symptoms and carry out some examinations.

 They may feel your tummy and carry out a rectal examination.
 This involves your doctor inserting a gloved finger into your bottom so they can feel any abnormalities.
 Your GP will refer you to hospital if they think further tests are necessary.

 The National Institute for Health and Care Excellence (NICE) recommends in its 2015 guidelines that GPs should consider referring someone with an unexplained anal lump or anal ulcer.
-The person should receive an appointment within two weeks.
+The person should receive an appointment within 2 weeks.

 If you're referred to hospital, a number of different tests may be carried out to check for anal cancer and rule out other conditions.

 Some of the tests you may have include a:

 - sigmoidoscopy – where a thin, flexible tube with a small camera and light is inserted into your bottom to check for any abnormalities